brandur/sorg/content/drafts/postgres-atomicity.md

 `TransactionIdCommitTree` (in [transam.c][committree], and its implementation `TransactionIdSetTreeStatus` in [clog.c][settreestatus]) commits a "tree" because a commit may have subcommits.
-I won't get into subcommits at all here, but it's worth nothing that because `TransactionIdCommitTree` cannot be guaranteed to be atomic, each subcommit is recorded as committed separately, and the parent is recorded as a final step.
+I won't go into subcommits in any detail, but it's worth nothing that because `TransactionIdCommitTree` cannot be guaranteed to be atomic, each subcommit is recorded as committed separately, and the parent is recorded as a final step.
 When Postgres